 You might wonder why they even matter in the first place.
-Well, research proposals give professors an indication of your thought process, the originality of your ideas and how passionate you are about the subject.
+Well, research proposals give professors an indication of your thought process, the originality of your ideas, and how passionate you are about the subject.

-Here is the Ultimate Checklist for Writing a Strong Research Proposal for PhD
+Ultimate Checklist for Writing a Strong Ph.D.
+Research Proposal

 Think of the introduction as the trailer of a movie – it needs to be succinct and clear enough for your professor/supervisor to see the significance of conducting the research and be invested in it.

-A literature review in Doctoral paper is an important component as it shows how much knowledge you possess in the area of study.
+A literature review in a Doctoral paper is an essential component as it shows how much knowledge you possess in the area of study.
 You need to include all the statistical data and evidence available to strengthen the significance of the research and connect it with the larger scheme of things in your discipline.

 Use this space to mention the previous research that has been done on your topic and identify existing gaps – this shows the extent of your research and eye for detail.

-You have set context and identified gaps in the existing studies done on the topic.
+You have set the context and identified gaps in the existing studies on the topic.
 Now, you need to highlight the objective of YOUR research study.
 Basically, what is it that you want to achieve out of this study?

-Remember to be as detailed, realistic and specific as possible in this section.
+Remember to be as detailed, realistic, and specific as possible in this section.

 From selection bias and insufficient sample size to limited access to data or tools to conduct the research – these are all potential weaknesses of your study and must be mentioned.

-While writing about limitations, it is important to describe how they impact your findings and if possible, also suggest possible alternatives.
+While writing about limitations, it is important to describe how they impact your findings and, if possible, also suggest possible alternatives.

-In order to evaluate the feasibility of the study, professors will also need to know how much time you require to complete it.
+To evaluate the feasibility of the study, professors will also need to know how much time you require to complete it.

 Similar to every piece of academic writing, even research proposals need to end with an accurate bibliography.
-You must credit the original sources and enlist all the books, websites and other reference materials you have referred to for writing the proposal.
+You must credit the original sources and enlist all the books, websites, and other reference materials you have referred to for writing the proposal.

 Citing references strengthens your arguments and also defends you from plagiarism allegations.

-Developing a PhD research proposal is complicated and as it forms the first impression of your study, it is certainly not something you can take lightly.
+Developing a Ph.D. research proposal is complicated, and as it forms the first impression of your study, it is certainly not something you can take lightly.
 If you are too busy to get started or are questioning your writing skills, we at Writers Per Hour can come to your rescue.